forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

  variables that are defined in the Terraform module.
 This will ensure upgrading Forseti will be as easy as possible going forward.

-Please identitify any Forseti server configuration variables that have been customized and add them to your <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/migrate_forseti/main.tf">main.tf</walkthrough-editor-open-file>.
+Please identify any Forseti server configuration variables that have been customized and add them to your <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/migrate_forseti/main.tf">main.tf</walkthrough-editor-open-file>.

 For example, if you modified the e-mail connector recipient in the **forseti_conf_server.yaml** file in the Forseti Server GCS bucket: